 So you have fallen in love with wall plates, & must have them ALL!

-The only problem... how to choose wall plates that make a set?
+The only problem... how to choose wall plates that'll make a set?
 And how/where do you put them up?

-1) Choose the wall on which you plan the display -->
+1) Choose the wall where you'll plan the display

 Pick a wall that has enough light so you can see the beautiful designs, without too much direct light that your plates create a glare.